berniris/Algorithm-a-Day/README.md

-# Algorithm-a-Day

-Tracker for Algorithms I've solved on Codewars, Codefights or HackerRank or Leetcode.
-I will also feature refactored code as I learn more about Big O and algorithm efficiency

-## MARCH -
-isPrime

-primeFactor

-## APR-MAY
-Hiatus for Gneral Assembly bootcamp

-## JUNE -
-IqTest

-Format a string of names like 'Bart, Lisa & Maggie'.

-WeIrD StRiNg CaSe

-Replace With Alphabet Position

-## JULY -
-Jewels and Stones
 =======
 # Algorithm-a-Day

-Tracker for Algorithms I've solved on Codewars, Codefights or HackerRank or Leetcode.
+Tracker for Algorithms I've solved on Codewars, Codefights, HackerRank or Leetcode.
-I will also feature refactored code as I learn more about Big O and algorithm efficiency

 ## MARCH -
 isPrime

 primeFactor

-## APR-MAY
+## APR-MAY -
 Hiatus for Gneral Assembly bootcamp

 ## JUNE -
 IqTest

-Format a string of names like 'Bart, Lisa & Maggie'.
+Format a string of names like 'Bart, Lisa & Maggie'

 WeIrD StRiNg CaSe